rokath/trice/docs/TriceUserManual.md

 <!--
 Table of Contents Generation:
 * Install vsCode extension "Markdown TOC" from dumeng
-* Use Shift-Ctrl-P "markdownTOC:generate" to get the automatic numbering.
+* Use Shift-Command-P "markdownTOC:generate" to get the automatic numbering.
 * replace "<a id=" with "<a id="
-* replace "## " with "## "
+* replace "##" followed by 2 spaces with "## "‚
 -->

 <!-- vscode-markdown-toc -->